 The Informal Meeting of Environment and Climate Ministers is an important part of the Council Presidency, providing the opportunity to discuss politically relevant issues beyond day-to-day activities.
 It is also a chance to diverge from the format of the official European Council meetings held in Brussels or Luxembourg during the Council Presidency and to invite other speakers besides the ministers and the EU Commissioners for the Environment and Climate Action.

-The agenda for the first day of the Informal Meeting of EU Environment and Climate Ministers included the following issues:
+The agenda for the first day of the Informal Meeting of EU Environment and Climate Ministers includes the following issues:

 - Lessons learned from the COVID-19 crisis for global biodiversity conservation policy